 Professor Adam Whitworth is the project lead for this evaluation.
 He is a Professor of Employment Policy in the Scottish Centre for Employment Research (SCER), Department for Work, Employment and Organisation in Strathclyde Business School at the University of Strathclyde.
-He has recognised international expertise around the effective design and analysis of employment support policies in particular around Individual Placement and Support (IPS), work and health, local integration, and contracted-out programme design.
+He has recognised international expertise around the effective design and analysis of employment support policies in particular around Supported Employment, IPS beyond severe mental health, work and health, local integration, and contracted-out programme design.
 He has led a variety of funded research projects sponsored by organisations including National Institute for Health Research, ESRC NCRM, Welsh Government, Sheffield City Region and Gingerbread.